Nandita Das Initiatives (NDI)

 In 2019, NDI produced a short music video called India’s Got Colour about the skin colour bias in India.
 I’ve personally been advocating the cause for many years and felt this would further the conversation.
 Many eminent actors supported it - Radhika Apte, Swara Bhasker, Ratna Pathak Shah, Divya Dutta, Tillotoma Shome, Ali Fazal and Vikrant Massey among others.
 In 2020, during the pandemic, NDI made a 7 min film, Listen to Her, that dealt with domestic violence and the workload that women suffered during the lockdown.
 It was supported by UNESCO, UN Women, UNICEF and the South Asia Foundation.

 NDI’s most recent production is the feature film, Zwigato, that is presented by Applause Entertainment and NDI.
 In 2022, Zwigato had its world premiere at the Toronto International Film Festival (TIFF), its Asian premiere at the Busan International Film Festival (BIFF) and its Indian premiere at the International Film Festival of Kerala (IFFK).
-Zwigato will be released on 17th March 2023.
+Zwigato released on 17th March 2023 in India and overseas.

 It is the story of the relentlessness of life for Manas and Pratima, but not without their shared moments of joy.
 The film captures the lives of invisible ‘ordinary’ people that are hidden in plain sight.